Chinookan peoples

 Chinookan peoples include several groups of Indigenous people of the Pacific Northwest in the United States who speak the Chinookan languages.
 Since at least 11,500 BCE, Chinookan peoples and their ancestors have resided along the upper and Middle Columbia River (Wimahl) ("Great River") from the river's gorge (near the present town of The Dalles, Oregon) downstream (west) to the river's mouth, and along adjacent portions of the coasts, from Tillamook Head of present-day Oregon in the south, north to Willapa Bay in southwest Washington.
 In 1805 the Lewis and Clark Expedition encountered the Chinook Tribe on the lower Columbia.

-The term "Chinook" also has a wider meaning in reference to the Chinook Jargon, which is based on Chinookan languages, in part, and so the term "Chinookan" was coined by linguists to distinguish the older language from its offspring, Chinuk Wawa.
+The term "Chinook" also has a wider meaning in reference to the Chinook Jargon, which is based on Chinookan languages, in part.
+So the term "Chinookan" was coined by linguists to distinguish the older language from its offspring, Chinuk Wawa.
 There are several theories about where the name "Chinook" came from.
-Some say it is a Chehalis word Tsinúk for the inhabitants of and a particular village site on Baker Bay, or "Fish Eaters".
-It may also be a word meaning "strong fighters".
+Some say it is a Chehalis word Tsinúk for the inhabitants of a particular village site on Baker Bay, or "Fish Eaters."
+It may also be a word meaning "strong fighters."

 Some Chinookan peoples are part of several federally recognized Tribes: the Yakama Nation (primarily Wishram), the Confederated Tribes of the Warm Springs Reservation (primarily Wasco), and the Confederated Tribes of the Grand Ronde Community.